 2 tablespoons thick tamarind water

-5g picked Thai basil leaves
+5g Thai basil leaves

-20g roasted chilli jam relish (see below recipe)
+20g roasted chilli jam relish (recipe below)

 50g cherry tomatoes, skewered